Thamus97/evkx.github.io/content/models/onvo/l60/l60_awd/_index.md

 Key screen details:

-- The touch screen on the dashboard's center is 17.2 inches large
+- The 3K touch screen on the dashboard's center is 17.2 inches large

-A head-up display is a standard system that projects speed and other important driver information onto the windshield.
+A 13 inch head-up display is a standard system that projects speed and other important driver information onto the windshield.

+A 8 inch Rear-Display for the Rear-Passengers, where you are also able to change passenger seat postions, stream videos, change Rear-Climate, Seat Heating and Music streaming.

+Additionally you can connect your Nintendo Switch with the Front and the Rear Display.

 {{< sitefiguresized thumb="models/onvo/l60/l60_awd/screens_1_st.jpg" title="Onvo L60 AWD" width="2048" height="1429"  >}}